naved001/obmd/docs/deployment.md

 1. Copy the systemd service file `scripts/obmd.service` to `/usr/lib/systemd/system/`
 if you are running RHEL/fedora/CentOS.
 For ubuntu, the path would be `/lib/systemd/system`.

-Note: The service file runs the obmd service as the hil user.

 2. Run these commands in sequence: